jjaakko/fake-news-classifier/index.markdown

 From the picture it's easy to see that most articles fall in the category of 500 words or less.
 You can hover the pointer over the image to see the actual numbers.
 {% include_relative /_includes/html/histogram.html %}

+## What about Model B?

 ## Future work
 We plan to improve our performance.
+To see more technical next steps, please see our [technical report](link to technical report).
 The future work items we can talk about here are as follows:
 * We want to figure out how to extract the relevant story out from other stories (as discussed above with Ghidora) or advertising.
   All indicators are that this is a project in and of itself but we would be looking to employ existing technologies so we can focus on the stories themselves.